mahsaarp/Mora/README.md

 ## About

-**MORA** is a full-featured photo-sharing application developed as a project for the **Advanced Programming** course.
+**MORA** is a photo-sharing and album management application developed for the **Advanced Programming** course.

-The application combines a Flutter mobile client with a Java backend connected through a custom **TCP Socket** communication layer.
-MORA is designed around a simple idea: giving users a clean space to upload, organize, discover, and share their photos while providing the tools needed to manage personal profiles, albums, interactions, and application preferences.
+Built with **Flutter** and **Java**, MORA combines photo management, album organization, search and discovery, social interactions, account customization, and administrative controls in a single mobile application.

-From photo publishing and album management to search, social interactions, personalization, and administration, MORA brings the complete experience into a single mobile application.
+The client and server communicate through a custom **TCP Socket** layer using **JSON** for data exchange.

 ---